Cognitive Ethnography Projects

 8. Write up your description.

-Maximum 4 pages of text.
-Normal margins and font size please.
-Your signed informed consent forms and copies of your two photos must be attached to the paper.
+Maximum 800 words of text.
 Additional figures and tables (if they contribute to the description) are not included in the page count.
 Note: NO INFORMED CONSENT = NO GRADE.

 Goal: To learn how to conduct an interview, and transcribe an audio recording.